Supporting family caregivers in West Hawaii since 1996

 Meet the HCCN BOARD OF DIRECTORS, 2023

-Judith M. Bell, BA, Treasurer; Founding Member.
+Judy Bell, BA, Treasurer; Founding Member of HCCN.
 Former family caregiver; retired from the health care field after 45 years.
-Actively involved in a number of community and senior volunteer organizations, e.g. Senior Medicare Patrol (SMP), State Health Insurance Assistance Program (SHIP), Powerful Tools for Caregivers class leader and Master Trainer, Hawaii County Committee on Aging North Kona representative.
+She has been actively involved in a number of community and senior volunteer organizations, e.g. Senior Medicare Patrol (SMP) and State Health Insurance Assistance Program (SHIP).
+Judy is currently a Powerful Tools for Caregivers class leader and Master Trainer, and the North Kona representative to the Hawaii County Committee on Aging.
+Click Here to read Judith's story.

 Katherine Buckovetz, M.S.,EdD; Director.
 Former family caregiver, retired director of governmental social services, Medicaid, food stamps, housing, welfare, immigration, counseling, aging and economic development programs, school psychologist, national consultant.
 National Employment Counseling President and National Counselor of the Year, AAUW HI Public Policy Secretary, Susan B. Anthony Award, volunteer in various West Hawaii programs.
 Kathy grew up on O'ahu and spent school vacations on the Big Island.

 Roxanne Cedor, DPT; Director.
 Former family caregiver for her father, who passed away due to congestive heart failure, lung cancer and brain cancer.
 Doctor of Physical Therapy with 25 years of experience in inpatient and acute care, ICU, rehab and home health settings.
 Owner of a private practice mobile physical therapy company serving West Hawaii.